How Do I Prove I’m Separated Under One Roof?

 You may also need to file an Affidavit of a third party (or parties) to provide evidence of your separation as well.

-Your Affidavit should explain why you continued to live together following separation and should also try to cover the following factors to show that while a physical separation has not occurred, there has been a breakdown in the relationship and no reasonable likelihood that the relationship will resume:
+Your Affidavit should explain why you continued to live together following separation and, as above, should also try to cover the following factors to show that while a physical separation has not occurred, there has been a breakdown in the relationship and no reasonable likelihood that the relationship will resume:

-- Any changes to the financial aspects of the relationship following separation– For example, closing down joint accounts, opening of separate bank accounts, or changing the responsibility for payment of liabilities;
+- Any changes to the financial aspects of the relationship following separation – For example, closing down joint accounts, opening of separate bank accounts, changing the responsibility for payment of liabilities and/or entering into Consent Orders or a Financial Agreement;

 - Any changes to the nature of the household – For example, giving evidence that you no longer share a bedroom, cook meals for one another or complete household chores for one another;